pandeytapan/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 Abstract base classes might make you think we're leaving the wonderful land of Python duck typing behind for some sort of strongly-typed [OOP][] land.
 But abstract base classes actually enhance duck typing.
 **Inheriting from abstract base classes helps us be better ducks**.
-We don't have to worry about whether we've implemented all the behaviors that make a mutable mapping because the abstract base class will yell at us if we forgot to specify an essential behavior.
+We don't have to worry about whether we've implemented all the behaviours that make a mutable mapping because the abstract base class will yell at us if we forgot to specify an essential behaviour.

 The `HoleList` class we made before would need to inherit from the `MutableSequence` abstract base class.
 A custom set-like class would probably inherit from the `MutableSet` abstract base class.